christosk92/SpotifyLib/README.md

 In one sense, it can do more than HTTP, but in another sense, it is much simpler because of the limited use.
 It was built many years ago, before HTTP/2 and grpc.
 It is still used heavily at Spotify.
 (https://www.csc.kth.se/~gkreitz/spotifypubsub/spotifypubsub.pdf)

+Spotify has been slowly moving away from hermes in exchange for normal rest & wss:// (websockets).
+Nevertheless, there are still a lot calls that are not fully supported by rest (For example the social feed, see  Task AttachSocial() in SpotifySession.cs).